tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 restore the stack.

 In more dynamic programming languages, it is often impossible to determine at runtime startup what type any given variable binding has.
-I'll use Python as an example to illustrate how dynamism makes this tricky, but this constraint is broadly applicable to Ruby, JavaScript, etc.
+We'll use Python as an example to illustrate how dynamism makes this tricky, but this constraint is broadly applicable to Ruby, JavaScript, etc.